 Issuance of Unlisted Securities by a Listed Public Company or a Public Company that has applied to obtain a Listing

-In relation to the issuance of any unlisted security by a listed public company or a public company that has applied to obtain a listing, a prior approval of the Securities and Exchange Commission of Sri Lanka should be obtained as required by Section 29 (A) of the SEC Act.
+In relation to the issuance of any unlisted securities by a listed public company or a public company that has applied to obtain a listing, a prior approval of the Securities and Exchange Commission of Sri Lanka should be obtained as required by Section 29 (A) of the SEC Act.

 Issuance of Listed Securities by a Listed Public Company or a Public Company that has applied to obtain a Listing